iorhanV/rvtdirstat/PAST_CONTRIBUTORS.md

 # Development Contributors

 * Robin "tuqueque" Marín
-    * Created logo used on website and within WinDirStat
+    * Created logo used on website and within RvtDirStat
 * Falco Peijnenburg
     * Performance improvements to the treemap rendering
 * Morten Asscheman